shadoxxhd/more-quality-scaling/README.md

 ### Rocket Silos

 Silo door opening speed, rocket rising speed and launch speed are affected by quality (+30% per level; effect identical to QualityRockets, but can apply to modded rocket silos).
+Since 1.1.0, door opening delay (blinking lights time), launch delay and rocket rising delay are also affected.

 ### Roboports

 Makes quality affect charging station count.

+### Robots (WIP)

+Robots that are placed in the world manually are converted into a new quality-specific item/entity that gives them a quality bonus to speed and/or cargo capacity.
+Inserting robots with quality into a roboport won't give them this bonus due to technical limitations.

+### Mining Drills

+Quality can improve mining speed (default), mining area or both.

+### Belts (disabled by default)

+Belts can scale their throughput (this also affects splitters, loaders, ...) and underground length can increase with quality.

+### Reactors and Heat Pipes

+Reactors and heat pipes of higher quality have increased heat capacity (default), higher maximum temperature or both.

+### Agricultural Towers

+ATs have increased movement speed (default), increased range (+1 every 2 quality levels) or both.
+There is also the option of speed scaling proportional to the area improvement, instead of linearly (this allows above-legendary ATs to keep up with their gigantic planting areas).

 #### Configuration